 Omelet.
 I know this is very simple to cook.
 All you need are chopped onion leaves, tomatoes and pepper.
 Even the simplest sunny-side up eggs make me all good for the morning.
 Definitely a lifesaver easy-to-prepare nutrient packed food when you’re hurrying to work.

 Buttered Chili Garlic Shrimp.
-Sauteed in butter with lots of minced garlic with chili pepper is the best way to serve shrimps at lunch or dinner.
+Sauteed in butter with lots of minced garlic and a dash or two of chili pepper is the best way to serve shrimps at lunch or dinner.

 Grilled squid.
 Grilling is definitely the best way to enjoy this sustainable seafood.
 Gerry’s Grill prepares this perfectly.